 Our International Master's program in Machine Learning is about to open its doors!
-We will start accepting applications in the very near future, and the first courses will be taught in winter term 2019/2020.
+We accept applications for the winter term until 30.4.2019, and the first courses will be taught in winter term 2019/2020.

-Students holding an above-average Bachelor’s degree in Computer Science, Mathematics, Physics or an equivalent degree, and who are interested in current machine learning research and modern methods may continue their studies to obtain a Master’s degree (a good command of English is a prerequisite).
+Students holding a good Bachelor’s degree in Computer Science, Mathematics, Physics or an equivalent degree, and who are interested in current machine learning research and modern methods may continue their studies to obtain a Master’s degree.
+Please see the admission requirements below.

 The Master’s program in machine learning offers a wide choice of courses in computer science and, apart from a few mandatory courses, allows students to choose their subjects according to interest.
 Students will attend lectures, seminars, and project lab courses under the supervision of scientists who introduce them to basic and applied research and current topics in machine learning.